 Realistically, you can climb Kilimanjaro any time of the

 January through to March and June through to October are considered the best time to get your trek on

 Have you considered a NYE Kilimanjaro climb?

 Yep, we said it!
 Can you imagine a better way to bring in the new year?!
-We’re inviting you to join us on our New Years Eve idea 2019, a unique once in a life time adventure.
-Climb Mount Kilimanjaro this New Years Eve and Follow Alice into 2020 with your friends above the clouds.
-Leave us your email and/or phone number below and we will be in contact shortly to discuss the trip with you.
+We’re inviting you to join us on our New Year’s Eve idea 2019, a unique, once-in-a-lifetime adventure.
+Climb Mount Kilimanjaro this New Year’s Eve and Follow Alice into 2020 with your friends above the clouds.
+Leave us your email or phone number below and we will contact you shortly to discuss the trip.

 Do I need a visa to climb Kilimanjaro?

 Practical Kilimanjaro preparation is important for your trip.
 Be sure that you have a passport that is valid for at least six more months as well as a flight card which you will receive on the plane to Tanzania or upon arrival.

 Do I need a medical check up before climbing Kilimanjaro?

 Although it is not an entry requirement to have a medical check up or certificate, it may give you piece of mind if you are feeling nervous or unsure about whether you are willing to push your body to new limits.
 The only real entry requirement to factor in your Kilimanjaro preparation is that you have medical insurance.
 This is a general rule of thumb and is taken very seriously.

 Vaccinations for Tanzania